 Emergency abseil techniques (the ones that only use a rope) are taught as part of the UK’s Mountain Leader Award.
 You could do the Mountain Leader Training course, or just a rope work course taught by the same sort of providers.
 These techniques are also covered in the Mountain Leader textbooks like this one, but nothing beats hands on practice.

 Like ropes?
-Check out our collection mountain climbing adventures.
+Check out our collection of mountain climbing holidays.